myt-ml/My_html_files/README.md

-# this repo for the implementation and thoughs during studying of both Jonas html course and Angela Yu course from udemy
+This repo is for the implementation and thoughts during studying of both Jonas's HTML course and Angela Yu's course from Udemy